ezell38/DroneInTheSky_Elias_Asher/README.md

 Week 12: Implement new functions and test. </br>
 Week 13 and 14: Finalize documentation and design.

+## Weeks 1-4 -

+During these weeks we completed the planning document and slowly finalized/revised our project until we decided on what our first, reasonable iteration would be.
+We then completed the PseudoCode and CAD design for the project.

 ### PseudoCode

  - Initialize Ultimate GPS module